-The purchase of hearing aids requires current evaluations within the last 6 months.
-If the participant currently has hearing aid(s) and there is no change in prescription the devices will be evaluated to determine if they are repairable.
-VR will not purchase a new hearing aid(s) for an individual if VR has previously funded hearing aid(s) for the individual within the last five years unless there is a significant change in the prescription or functional requirements.
+If the participant currently has hearing aid(s) and there is no change in hearing loss, the devices will be evaluated to determine if they are repairable.
+VR will not purchase a new hearing aid(s) either OTC or prescriptive for an individual if VR has previously funded hearing aid(s) for the individual within the last five years unless there is a significant change in the hearing loss or functional requirements per an audiologist or other qualified hearing professional.

-The agency will not replace hearing aids that are lost or damaged by accident or neglect.
-It is recommended that the participant discuss the warranty information with the provider of the hearing aids to understand the limits of the warranty and make an informed decision regarding any additional coverage that may be needed.
+The agency will not replace prescriptive or OTC hearing aids that are lost, damaged by accident, or neglect.
+It is recommended that the participant discuss manufacturer's warranty information with the provider/vendor of the hearing aids to understand the limits of the warranty.
+The participant may purchase additional coverage on their own.